Darkone83/XBCraft/README.md

 XbCraft brings the simple joy of block building and exploration to original Xbox hardware.
 Dig, place, and explore an infinite procedurally generated world — entirely offline, entirely on original hardware, no emulation required.

 This is a passion project for the original Xbox homebrew community.
-If you own a softmodded Xbox and want something new to play, this is for you.
+If you own a modded or softmodded Xbox and want something new to play, this is for you.

 ---